biobakery/humann/readme.md

 * $SAMPLENAME is the basename of the fastq/fasta input file
 * $TRANSLATEDALIGN is the translated alignment software selected (rapsearch2 or usearch)

-NOTE: $SAMPLENAME can be set by the user with the option "--output_basename <$NEWNAME>".
+NOTE: $SAMPLENAME can be set by the user with the option "--output-basename <$NEWNAME>".

 ### Demo runs ###